SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the offloading mechanism - deprecation of support for mixed types

-In a future release of Cumulocity IoT DataHub a newer version of Dremio will be adopted that removes support for mixed data types in a single column.
+In a future release of Cumulocity IoT DataHub a newer version of Dremio will be adopted that removes support for mixed data types.
 The offloading process will be adapted so that mixed types will be automatically resolved during offloading.
-Cumulocity IoT DataHub will not be able to read data lake contents containing mixed data types, so corresponding data needs to be converted.
+Cumulocity IoT DataHub will not be able to read data lake tables containing mixed data types, so corresponding data needs to be converted.

 ##### Breaking change in the offloading mechanism - switch to new table format may introduce incompatibilities